-The purpose of the Managing progress process is to enable regular monitoring of project progress against the Project plan, and to plan corrective actions where required.
-Monitoring is facilitated by status reports, assurance audit reports, and status meetings set at weekly, monthly, quarterly, annual, and phase-end intervals.
-Weekly, monthly, quarterly, and annual status meetings can be carried out in any phase, depending on the length of that phase (Figure 16).
-The phase-end meetings only occur at the end of the Preproject, Initiate, and Implement Phases (Figure 17).
+The Managing progress process is facilitated by status reports, assurance audit reports, and status meetings set at weekly, monthly, quarterly, annual, and phase-end intervals.
+Weekly, monthly, quarterly, and annual status meetings can be carried out in any phase, depending on the length of that phase (Figure 18).
+The phase-end meetings only occur at the end of the Pre-project, Initiate, and Implement phases (Figure 19).
 The Close phase has a project-end meeting which is unique to that phase (see Close phase) and so is not included in this Managing progress process.
 The series of reports that are generated as a result of the Managing progress process can be adapted for fulfilling Donor reporting requirements as needed.
+The Managing progress process is outlined in Figure 20.